MENU

 • Research in machine learning, deep learning, computer vision, probability theory, stochastic processes, random walks, reliability theory, queueing theory, and numerical algorithms in these areas

-• Participation in applied projects computer vision in aerospace engineering, intrusion detection, statistical modeling in marine biology, and image segmentation for tracking glacier progression over time
+• Applied research projects using computer vision in aerospace engineering, intrusion detection, statistical modeling in marine biology, and image segmentation for tracking glacier progression over time

 • Applied machine learning projects in international development and document classification